Hideyuki-Yamashita/change_component_name_git/docs/guides/commands/secondary/spp_vf.rst

 If you are reached to the end of arguments, no candidate keyword is displayed.
-It is a completed statement of ``component`` command, and TAB completion does not work after ``forward`` because it is ready to run.
+It is a completed statement of ``component`` command, and TAB completion does not work after ``forwarder`` because it is ready to run.

 .. code-block:: console

-    spp > vf 1; component start fw1 5 forward
+    spp > vf 1; component start fw1 5 forwarder
     Succeeded to start component 'fw1' on core:5

 It is also completed secondary IDs of ``spp_vf`` and it is helpful if you run